ailzhang/minPP/README.md

 # Pipeline Parallelism for Minimalists

 Every paper seems to present pipeline schedules in a slightly different setup, which makes it hard to compare them side by side.
-So I went down the rabbit hole and built a tiny executor and visualizer to explore them in a unified way.
+So I went down the rabbit hole and built a tiny simulator to explore them in a unified way.

 It’s a lightweight, CPU-only tool that lets you: